daytonaio/content/definitions/20240819_definition_bash script.md

 ---
-title: 'Bash Script'
+title: "Bash Script"
 description:
-  'A bash script is a plain text file containing a sequence of commands for the Bash shell, a command-line interpreter included in many Unix-based systems.
+  "A bash script is a plain text file containing a sequence of commands for the Bash shell, a command-line interpreter included in many Unix-based systems.
   These scripts typically have a `.sh` extension and are used to automate tasks by running multiple commands in a sequence, simplifying repetitive actions or complex workflows.
-Bash scripts can encompass a variety of commands, from simple file operations to complex logic involving loops, conditionals, and variable manipulations.'
+Bash scripts can encompass a variety of commands, from simple file operations to complex logic involving loops, conditionals, and variable manipulations."
 ---

 # Bash Script